-- \cdot $\;$ the costs and timing of completion and the outcome of the current Phase 3 trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla, including for the additional Phase 3 trial for Twirla; - · the costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - · the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for Twirla, if approved; - the revenue, if any, received from commercial sales of Twirla, if approved; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the final costs and timing of completion and the outcome of the SECURE Phase 3 clinical trial for Twirla; - the costs, timing and outcome of regulatory review of Twirla, including for the additional Phase 3 trial for Twirla; - the timing and costs of the equipment qualification and validation related to the expansion of Corium's manufacturing facility; - the costs of future commercialization activities, including product sales, marketing, manufacturing and distribution, for Twirla, if approved;

+- the revenue, if any, received from commercial sales of Twirla, if approved; - the costs and timing of completion and the outcome of the planned Phase 2 trial for AG200-SP; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs associated with any potential business or product acquisitions, strategic collaborations, licensing agreements or other arrangements that we may establish.

-Until such time, if ever, as we can generate substantial product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
+Until such time, if ever, as we can generate substantial cash flows from product revenues, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 We do not have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates, including Twirla, or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market Twirla that we would otherwise prefer to develop and market ourselves.